elephantscale/spring-cloud-labs/14-set-up-a-ci-pipeline-with-jenkins-for-automated-testing-and-deployment-of-microservices/14-lab.md

           }
       }
       ```
-      - Replace `<UserService Git Repository>` and `<OrderService Git Repository>` with the actual repository URLs.
+      - Replace `<UserService Git Repository>` and `<OrderService Git Repository>` with the actual URLs.

 19. **Save and run the pipeline.**
-    - Save the pipeline and click **Build Now**.
+    - Save the job and click **Build Now**.
-    - Verify that both services are built successfully.
+    - Verify that both microservices are built successfully.

 ---

 ### **Part 5: Deployment (Optional)**

-20. **Deploy artifacts to a server.**
+20. **Add deployment steps.**
-    - Add a new pipeline stage for deployment.
-For example:
+    - Add a deployment stage to the pipeline script:
       ```groovy
       stage('Deploy to Server') {
           steps {
               script {
-                  if (isUnix()) {
                   sh 'scp target/*.jar user@server:/path/to/deployment/'
-                  } else {
-                      bat 'copy target\\*.jar \\\\<server>\\deployment\\'
               }
           }
       }
-      }
       ```

-21. **Automate deployment triggers.**
+21. **Configure automated triggers.**
-    - Configure webhooks in your Git repositories to trigger builds automatically when code is pushed.
+    - Set up webhooks in your Git repositories to trigger the pipeline on code changes.

 ---

 ### **Optional Exercises**

-1. **Add test automation to the pipeline.**
+1. **Integrate automated tests.**
-   - Add a pipeline stage to execute integration tests before deployment.
+   - Add a stage to execute integration tests before deployment.

 2. **Set up a multi-branch pipeline.**
-   - Use the **Pipeline Multibranch Plugin** to automatically detect branches and execute CI/CD pipelines for them.
+   - Use the **Pipeline Multibranch Plugin** to detect branches automatically.

-3. **Integrate with Docker.**
+3. **Add Docker integration.**
-   - Build Docker images for the microservices as part of the CI pipeline and push them to a Docker registry.
+   - Build Docker images in the pipeline and push them to a registry.

----
+4. **Monitor Jenkins builds.**
+   - Install and configure plugins like **Build Monitor View** or **Blue Ocean** for visualization.